-You should be open to using a crate when you are not home or during the period of work on house-training as dogs often will find the crate a secure spot.
-You need to be familiar with how to properly use a crate.
+You should be open to using a crate when you are not home or during the period of work on house-training as dogs will often find the crate to be a secure spot.
+If you have never utilized a crate, you will need to familiarize yourself with crate training methods and how to properly use a crate with your foster doodle.

 Do you have a nice white carpet?

-Be aware that the many of the dogs will not be house-trained and will require work in that area.
-They may soil your carpets and other flooring so be prepared to clean up messes.
+Be aware that the many of the doodles that come into our program, are not completely house-trained and will require training in that area.
+They may soil your carpets and other flooring while in your care so be prepared to clean up messes.

-Do you have children?
-Are your children respectful around pets?
+Do you have age appropriate children?
+And are they respectful around pets?

-Some dogs can easily be hurt by children who don’t know how to treat them, while other dogs can be “over-enthusiastic” around small children, and are capable of knocking kids over while attempting to play.
-For the safety of both the dog and the children, we are quite cautious about placing dogs with families that have children under 12 years of age and generally will not place foster dogs in homes with very young children.
+Some dogs can easily be hurt by children who don’t know how to treat them, while other dogs can be over-enthusiastic around small children, and are capable of knocking kids over while attempting to play.
+For the safety of both the dog and the children, we are quite cautious about placing dogs with families that have children under 10 years of age and will generally not place foster dogs in homes with very young children.

 Are you willing to accept a dog with some behavioral issues?

-Some dogs have experienced emotional or physical trauma, while others have never received adequate socialization or training.
+Some doodles have experienced emotional or physical trauma, while others have never received adequate socialization or training.
 Others have absolutely no issues.
 It depends on the dog and the circumstances.

 Are you willing to surrender a dog to it's new forever home even after you have created a strong bond with that dog?